op7ic/BlueTeam.Lab/README.md

 terraform destroy -auto-approve
 ```

 # Components

-The following section describes various components making up this lab along with details on how to change configuration files to modify them.
+The following section describes various components making up this lab along with details on how to change configuration files to modify the setup.

 ## OSQuery